matt-oxley/intro-to-coding/readme.md

 - Different data types come with different possibilities; introduction to 'methods'
 - Intro to some important methods; `Array.map`, `Array.forEach`, `Object.keys`

+### Section 10: Intro to Javascript Part IV - Getting dynamic

+- Introduction to `event`s and how to respond to them i.e. responding to actions that the user performs on your page.
+This means; `onclick`, `onblur`, `onchange`

-### Section 10: Intro Javascript Part IV - Going modular
+### Section 11: Intro to Javascript Part V - Going modular

 - How to package processes up into re-usable 'functions'
 - How to define your own functions